frederickbyte/portfolio/content/blog/nuclear-power/index.md

 The Chernobyl disaster is a result of the oppressive government ownership of a country's power supply.

 Such a disaster is nearly [impossible](https://www.world-nuclear.org/information-library/safety-and-security/safety-of-plants/chernobyl-accident.aspx) at a free, privately-owned nuclear power plant.
+As with any industry, private businesses have an incentive to provide high-quality, safe, and effective products to their customers; that is how they profit.
+Nuclear power is no different.
+Every company would take the requisite safety precautions and keep their power plants up-to-date becuase that is the _only_ way they would attract customers and make money.

-In fact, the types of [reactors](https://www.businessinsider.com/chernobyl-meltdown-no-graphite-us-nuclear-reactors-2016-4) that exist today cannot experience a meltdown like the one at Chernobyl.
+The types of [reactors](https://www.businessinsider.com/chernobyl-meltdown-no-graphite-us-nuclear-reactors-2016-4) that exist today cannot experience a meltdown like the one at Chernobyl.
 In short, another Chernobyl will not happen in a free society that uses nuclear power.

 Opponents of nuclear power often point to "nuclear accidents" in an attempt to instill fear on their audience, despite the fact that all of these incidences (except for Chernobyl and Fukushima) resulted in no deaths or serious injury.